Share your fruit with the community.

 Once your fruit is ripe, request a pick using our online portal.
 You’ll provide us with a window when we can harvest your tree, and we’ll be in touch as soon as one of our Pick Leaders has scheduled your pick.

 Nope!
-Only if you must be home to give us access.
-We'll take care of your property and leave everything as we found it.
+Only if you must be home to give us access to your yard.
+We’ll take care of your property and leave everything as we found it.

 Fruit picks last for a maximum of two hours.
 Sometimes there’s so much fruit our volunteers can’t get it all in two hours.
 If that’s the case, you can always request another pick, and we’ll do our best to return as soon as we can.